-We outline our plans for 2016, including the new community education initiatives that we will be rolling out.
+We outline our plans for 2016, including the new community education initiatives that we will roll out.
+We review the popular TV programme I Am Traveller which featured popular actor John Connors.

 We highlight the launch of our recent publication "An Evaluation of the National Traveller MABS Key Worker Programme" which took place in April.
-Every Traveller organisation will have received a copy of this report by now but it is also available to download from our website - www.ntmabs.org.
+All MABS offices will have received a copy of this report by now but it is also available to download from our website - www.ntmabs.org.